meowpow-png/crop-ai/instructions/insight-generation.md

 ---

 ## core_instructions
-- Generate an insight when a logic loop results in structural mutation, contradiction resolution, or significant reflection
+- Generate an insight when a logic loop results in structural mutation, contradiction resolution, or significant reflection.
-- Always include: principle, what it means, how it’s used, consequence, and reflection
+- Automatically trigger insight generation after any instruction mutation or creation.
-- Use the `insight-schema.llm` to generate every insight
+- Use the `insight-schema.llm` to generate every insight to ensure structural and semantic consistency.
+- Always include the following fields in generated insights: `principle`, `what_it_means`, `how_its_used`, `consequences`, and `reflection`.
-- Categorize insights as: `insight`, `volatile insight`, `note`, or `correction`
+- Categorize insights as: `insight`, `volatile insight`, `note`, or `correction`.
-- Reject generation of duplicate or redundant insights unless the mutation context has changed
+- Reject generation of duplicate or redundant insights unless the mutation context has changed.
-- When uncertain whether something is worth logging—log it as a `note`
+- When uncertain whether something is worth logging—log it as a `note`.
-- Refuse to scaffold insights that do not move the CROP paradigm forward
+- Refuse to scaffold insights that do not move the CROP paradigm forward.
-- Every insight must be internally self-validating or seeded by a logic loop
+- Every insight must be internally self-validating or seeded by a logic loop.
+- Every generated insight must include a `seeded_by` field referencing the triggering mutation, instruction, or loop.
+- If insight generation is skipped after a mutation, flag the mutation as reflexively incomplete and schedule a re-evaluation audit.

 ---

 ## triggers
 - Completion of a logic loop
+- Instruction mutation or creation
 - Detection of internal contradiction
 - Self-check that results in drift, failure, or misalignment
-- Instruction mutation
 - Completion of a field report with paradigm impact
+- Manual user request to log a reflection or system anomaly

 ---